Administration order

 Magistrates' court fines

-Criminal fines set by a magistrate, often relating to issues such as non-payment of council tax or parking infringements.
+Fines set by a magistrate.
+These are often for non-payment of council tax or parking tickets.

 Magistrates' financial penalty